Jamie Carragher says Jurgen Klopp is experiencing his worst spell at Liverpool, but won't walk

 "I have that same feeling.
 You change him, where do you go from there?
 There's other managers out there, who will have great success at the club in future.
 But Liverpool know they've got someone special, it's been a poor season for everybody concerned, but Klopp's still the man for me."

-Everton will travel to Anfield with their new-manager bounce well under way thanks to a 1-0 win over league leaders Arsenal in Sean Dyche's first game at the helm last Saturday.
+Everton will travel to Anfield with their new-manager bounce well under way thanks to a 1-0 win over league leaders Arsenal in Sean Dyche's first game in charge last Saturday.

 Even in good times though, the Toffees have only won once at Anfield since 1999.
 Carragher feels the pain of the 24 years since will temper expectations in the away end ahead of Monday night's game.